 Dissemination of information on current requirements to all staff members and other professional and external agencies

-Details relating to the management of complaints and the reporting of concerns must also be disseminated to team members so that they understand their role and responsibilities in this area of their practice.
+Details relating to the management of complaints and the reporting of concerns must also be disseminated to team members so that they understand their roles and responsibilities in this area of their practice.
 Sufficient training should also be provided.
-This helps to ensure that all concerns are reported and dealt with to mitigate against future risks and for care provision to improve.
+This helps to ensure that all concerns are reported and dealt with to mitigate future risks and for care provision to improve.

 Understand duty of care and duty of candour when managing complaints or concerns